-Premises build the foundation of the path we walk.
+Premises are the foundation under the path we walk.
 I was a heavy equipment operator, and as an operator, I would sometimes build or repair roads in our gravel pit.
 What is most important?
 The foundation.
-If the foundation is not solid, the top part, the finish layer, will fall through and break up when the trucks drive over it no matter how solid it looked or how smooth it appeared before being put to the test.
+If the foundation is not solid, the upper layers will fail from the weight of the truck -or the weight of the truth-and break apart when the trucks drive over it no matter how solid it looked or how smooth it appeared before being put to the test.
 My satisfaction in building a road, especially over an area that was previously undeveloped, comes in watching the trucks successfully travel the new road.